bryanjonas/okd4_files/ceph-setup.md

+**Unable to get working with current setup due to other node issues.
+Work in progress.**

 ## Node Setup
 We will use each worker node as a node in the Ceph cluster.
 To start we will have to make a few changes to the **cluster.yml** file: